Akuli/himmeli/README.md

 ## Tests

 Run `./tests.sh`.
-That script runs `himmeli --dry-run` with various other arguments after it and compares the output to hard-coded strings with `diff`.
+That script runs `./himmeli --dry-run` with various other arguments after it and compares the output to hard-coded strings with `diff`.
 This means that tests only check the behavior of `--dry-run`, and IMO that's fine.